 The candidates are suggested to visit the aforementioned links to know more about the Verbal ability sections and various preparation tips to prepare the section properly and solve the related questions with ease.

-Format of CAT Verbal Ability Questions
+The format of CAT Verbal Ability Questions

 The format of CAT has 34-36 questions in Verbal ability section from the aforementioned topics.
 These topics can be further classified as follows: